-Today’s interview is with Natalie and Abigail Rodriguez from Lets Play Ride and Seek.
-This fun loving couple traded their day jobs for the road, to become full time travelers living in their renovated van.
-Their unique work experience has allowed them to find creative ways to earn money while they travel while doing things they love and enjoy.
+Today’s interview is with Natalie and Abigail Rodriguez from Ride and Seek.
+This fun-loving couple traded their day jobs for van life.
+Their unique work experience has allowed them to find creative ways to earn money while they travel while do things they love and enjoy.

 Tell us your story!
 What made you want to pursue van life?